 4. Shop at Magasinsgatan

-If you would prefer to join a sightseeing tour of this Christmas city, check out the links below for plenty of options in Gothenburg.
+If you would prefer to join a guided sightseeing tour of the Christmas city of Gothenburg Sweden, check out the below.

 Swedens second city is easily accessible via plane, train and bus.

-Flights from London to Gothenburg Christmas Markets start from £20, and a return shuttle bus ticket costs 198 SEK if booked online.
+Flights from London to Gothenburg Christmas Markets start from £20, and a shuttle bus ticket costs £12 if booked online.

 If you prefer to travel by train, you can reach the Scandinavian capitals.
 The journey times are just under 4 hours from Oslo, 3 hours from Stockholm and 3.5 hours from Copenhagen.

-In and around Gothenburg you can use trams or ferries, but most of the city including the Gothenburg Christmas markets can be reached on foot.
+In and around Gothenburg you can use trams or ferries, but most of the city including the Gothenburg Sweden Christmas market can be reached on foot.